mia-platform/documentation/docs/development_suite/company/project-templates.md

 sidebar_label: Project Templates
 ---

-A project template is a repository which contains some project specific information and a default structure to have after the project creation.
+A project template is a repository that contains some project specific information and a default structure to have after the project creation.
 The template allows you to pre-fill resources in your project and start all similar projects with the same configuration.
 In short, it constitutes a base on which to create your project.